FlashAirDevelopers/LibRawPatch/README.md

 # LibRawPatch

-A patch files about slight modifications to LibRaw made by Toshiba corporation.
+Toshiba Corporation made slight modifications on the LibRaw.

 ## About LibRaw

 http://www.libraw.org/